liquity/bold/README.md

         uint256 _lowerHint,
         uint256 _maxUpfrontFee
     )`: revokes the batch manager’s permission to manage the caller’s Trove.
 Sets a new owner-chosen annual interest rate, and removes it from the batch.
 Since this action very likely changes the Trove’s interest rate, it’s subject to a premature adjustment fee as per regular adjustments.

-- `applyBatchInterestAndFeePermissionless(address _batchAddress)`:  Applies the batch’s accrued interest and management fee to the batch.

 ### TroveManager